We’ve been on this airplane for two and a half years.

-OKAY GODSPEED And Fitzwallace eased the jet forward and we bumbled our way back to our hangar.
+And Fitzwallace eased the jet forward and we bumbled our way back to our hangar.

 We did eventually reach the skeletal remains of the FAA.
 “You wanna fly somewhere, be our guest.
-There’s no else up there now except for a few military jets and a bunch of small planes out in the countryside.
+There’s no one up there now except for a few military jets and a bunch of small planes out in the countryside.
 You’d just better be sure to let the military know so you don’t get shot down.”

-We cruise lower than normal since there’s no need to worry about conserving fuel.
+We cruise at lower than normal altitudes since there’s no need to conserve fuel.
 Often we’re a mile or less above the earth.
 During the day, we don’t notice many changes, but at night, the wholesale restructuring of the world becomes clear.
 The normal neural network of brightly lit clusters with connecting lines has regressed, like seeing a satellite picture from 50 years ago.
 Population centers are obvious, but faded, the dimmer switch turned down with city populations reduced by over half due to death and departure, and the power system unreliable.
 But there’s a much greater number of small nerve centers, clusters of lights across the vast swath of the Great Plains and the Mountain West.
 Dying farming and Rust Belt towns revived.
 Ghost towns reoccupied.
 And many people have avoided even these small population centers and have headed for the country, setting up camps, building small cabins like homesteaders 150 years ago.
 Sometimes we fly so low we see campfires flickering in the middle of woods and fields in Nebraska and Wyoming and South Dakota.

 Innately we know this can’t go on forever.
 Something somewhere somehow must give.
 We’ll outlive our shelf life.

 Our 787 hasn’t been maintained in over two years.
 Sure the crew pokes and prods at things, but they can’t see into the heart of the aircraft.
 Rivets may be failing, composites straining, engines parts wearing, computer programs developing bugs.
 Someday the imperatives of physics may override our magically charmed existence, and we’ll fall from the sky in a massive fireworks display.
-That’ll be the true test of our immunity: perhaps we’ll all float to earth or walk from the flames untouched, immortal, god-like.
+That’ll be the true test of our immunity: perhaps we’ll all float to earth or walk from the flames untouched and god-like.